SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 If the class does not inherit from another class, the list may begin with a protocol instead.
-For an extended discussion and several examples of class inheritance, see :ref:`ClassesAndStructures_Inheritance`.
+For an extended discussion and several examples of class inheritance, see :doc:`../LanguageGuide/Inheritance`.

-Other named types may only inherit or conform to a list of protocols.
+Other named types may only inherit from or conform to a list of protocols.
 Protocol types may inherit from any number of other protocols.
 When a protocol type inherits from other protocols, the set of requirements from those other protocols are aggregated together,